201B153/mern-ecommerce/README.md

 -> Adding Mongodb to the Project using altas or via local mongoose server.

 -> Adding Paypal client to the frontend folder to make payments easier .

+-> Adding Hosting Sysytem's such as Heruko to to put ouur site on Line .
+    : We will be using original npm rum build and serve to complete our site.